AndrewYang2024/AndrewYang2024.github.io/_posts/2021-11-20-The-Little-Short.md

 >
 > {% cite 'Adam Hochschild' 'King Leopold‘s Ghost' '(1998)' %}

 Confronted with the duty to act, he carefully assembles the means of action.
 Ever the sober businessman, he plies his menagerial skill to gradually build up the largest humanitarian effort of his time, the Congo Reform Association.
-His effort enlists both the business and the intellectual classes in waging a bitter propaganda war against King Leopold and his proxies.
+His effort enlists both the business and the intellectual classes in waging a bitter propaganda war against King Leopold and his proxies, exposing the monarch as a massive fraud.
 Famous writers including Arthur Conan Doyle, Booker T. Washington, and Mark Twain and the socialist leader Émile Vandervelde sign up for the cause.
 Diplomats, missionaries, and the photographer Hezekiah Andrew Shanu smuggle images and stories of atrocities from within Congo to be reported by his media machine.

 Through Morel’s and his allies’ efforts, the brutality of King Leopold’s private regime was revealed to all.
 The chopping of hands as punishment for failing to meet rubber quotas.
 The liberal use of the *chicotte*—”a whip of raw, sun-dried hippopotamus hide, cut into a long sharp-edged corkscrew strip.”
 The murderous habits of the *Force Publique,* the “security” forces who ran the show.
 These all entered common knowledge and decisively settled the Congo Question.
 In 1908, the Belgian government annexes the Congo Free State, ending King Leopold’s control, after which reports of atrocities in the colony drop.